TanStack/table/README.md

   - The default column object for every column passed to React Table.
   - Column-specific properties will override the properties in this object, eg. `{ ...defaultColumn, ...userColumn }`
   - This is particularly useful for adding global column properties.
 For instance, when using the `useFilters` plugin hook, add a default `Filter` renderer for every column, eg.`{ Filter: MyDefaultFilterComponent }`
-- `useColumns: Function`
-  - Optional
-  - This hook overrides the internal `useColumns` hooks used by `useTable`.
-You probably never want to override this unless you are testing or developing new features for React Table
 - `useRows: Function`
   - Optional
   - This hook overrides the internal `useRows` hooks used by `useTable`.
 You probably never want to override this unless you are testing or developing new features for React Table